Joe Goldberg: Part 2

 Back in London, Rhys blackmails Joe into framing someone as the Eat the Rich killer.
 Joe chooses to frame Dawn Brown, a woman who attempted to kidnap Phoebe.
 Rhys continues to blackmail Joe and orders him to kill Kate's father, billionaire Tom Lockwood.
-Officially entering a relationship with Kate, Joe goes to meet Tom, who recognises him his true identity as Love Quinn's husband and contracts him to assassinate Rhys.
+Officially entering a relationship with Kate, Joe goes to meet Tom, who recognizes him his true identity as Love Quinn's husband and contracts him to assassinate Rhys.
 Joe learns that Rhys kidnapped and imprisoned Marienne.

 Joe tracks down Rhys at his ex-wife's house, unsuccessfully tortures him for Marienne's location and chokes him to death in a rage.
-When Joe continues to see Rhys, he then realises that he had developed a split personality that took the physical form of Rhys; the real Rhys had never met him.
-Joe himself had kidnapped and imprisoned Marienne and committed the Eat-the-Rich murders.
+When Joe continues to see Rhys, he then realizes that he had developed a split personality that took the physical form of Rhys; the real Rhys had never met him.
+It was actually Joe himself who kidnapped and imprisoned Marienne and committed the Eat-the-Rich murders.

 Joe finds Marienne and resolves to free her after making arrangements to escape.
 He finds her phone and seemingly realises that she had lost custody of her daughter, which devastates her when he relays the news to her.
 He later finds her seemingly dead from overdosing on oxycodone pills he previously planted on her.
 Believing Marienne to have died, Joe disposes of her body at a park to make her look like she overdosed.
-Nadia, however, plotted with Marienne to fake the latter's death so that she could escape.
+His student Nadia, however, plotted with Marienne to fake the latter's death so that she could escape.

 Luring him with a text from Kate's phone, Joe murders Tom and his bodyguard before preparing to commit suicide out of guilt over Marienne's death and to prevent himself from hurting anyone else.
 Joe throws himself off a bridge, but his "dark" side survives.
-Discovering that his student Nadia had been spying on him, Joe murders her boyfriend and frames it on her.
+Joe accepts that he is a killer for the first time, and, after discovering that Nadia had been spying on him, murders her boyfriend and frames it on her.
 Kate uses her resources to wipe Joe's past clean and they return to New York.
+When Joe is looking out the window of their apartment, he sees Rhys staring back at him.